netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

 at least the terms of trade (Incoterms) as well as the customs tariff number (HS Code) for each item.

+There is also an *Export Description* text area for each package.
+It will be automatically pre-filled with descriptions of individual items where available.

+.. admonition:: Item Export Descriptions

+   You can define preset export descriptions for your product catalog via the product attribute *DHL Export Description*.

 Everything else is the same as described in the section `National shipments`_.

 Service selection